rodrihgh/rodrihgh.github.io/_projects/music-math.md

 pitch goes below a relative error of 0.6%, and that a semitone interval, with all its prevalence in Western music, accounts for less than 6% increase in frequency.

-**Disclaimer** Although one might extract a linear relation between cents and frequency relative error from the table, this is just a linear approximation for small quantities.
-{: .notice--info}

 ## References